parapet-io/parapet/README.md

 ## Performance Analysis

 Performance mainly dependents on the underlying effect system.
 In general, there is always some performance and memory overhead associated with the use of Monads and immutable data structures.

-Currently where are some performance issues with fs2 queue, however, this is the only solution that works correctly.
-We are working on a fix.
-Please refer to these issues: [#4](https://github.com/parapet-io/parapet/issues/6), [#7](https://github.com/parapet-io/parapet/issues/7), [#8](https://github.com/parapet-io/parapet/issues/8)
+Performance test  spec:

+* 1M requests + 1M responses  = 2M events
+* CatsApp based
+* Number of workers - 12
+* Number of processes -  2 (one publisher, one consumer)
+* CPU:  Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz, 2208 Mhz, 6 Core(s), 12 Logical Processor(s)
+* RAM:  32GB
+* OS: Windows  10  x64

+Total time: `25206 ms`

 ##  Contribution